Position

 • Previous experience in a warehouse or order fulfillment environment preferred.

-• Strong attention to detail and accuracy in order picking.
+• Strong attention to detail and accuracy in work.

 Is becoming a Order Puller a good career path?

 Being an Order Puller has its own set of advantages and challenges.
 Understanding these can help someone decide if this career is right for them.
-Here are some of the pros and cons to consider.
+Here are some pros and cons to consider.

 • Pros:

 • Entry-level position: It is a good starting point for those new to the workforce.
-It offers opportunities to learn and grow.

 • Cons: